braaannigan/polars/docs/user-guide/transformations/joins.md

 # Joins

+Polars supports both equality and non-equality joins.
+Equality joins are the most common type of join and are used to combine two `DataFrames` based on a common column or columns.
+Non-equality joins are used to combine two `DataFrames` based on a condition that is not an equality condition such as a nearest key match.
+## Equality joins
-## Join strategies
+### Join strategies overview

-Polars supports the following join strategies by specifying the `how` argument:
+Polars supports the following equality join strategies by specifying the `how` argument to `join`:

 | Strategy | Description                                                                                                                                                                                                |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |